Pirogov's Estate Museum: Opening of the museum

 The museum was opened on 9 September 1947.

 In the following years, the museum's exhibition was expanded and improved.
 By 1960, in time for the 150th anniversary of Pirogov’s birth, his study and pharmacy were reconstructed, and several personal items and manuscripts were acquired.
 In the post-Soviet period, the interior of the church-necropolis was restored, and the operating room, reception area, and pharmacy were renovated and modernized.
 A special laboratory was also established, and since 1994, it has been used for the periodic re-embalming of Pirogov’s body.

 Between 1980 and 1985, repair and restoration work was undertaken on the church complex.
 From 1992 to 1997, the interior was reconstructed.

 Collections and exhibits

 The Museum features a collection of approximately 16,500 items, with over 1,500 exhibits on display across 10 halls of the main building, a gallery, and six rooms of a private pharmacy.
 The displays include manuscripts, photographs, personal belongings, surgical instruments, paintings, sculptures, and printed works.
 The museum also houses a library of 7,000 books and magazines, many of which are rare publications related to Pirogov’s scientific contributions and the history of medicine.
 A marble plaque on the building marks the years Pirogov lived there, and a bust, created by sculptor Krestovsky, stands in the park.
 The exhibits are arranged chronologically to reflect the key moments of Pirogov’s life and work.

+Features

+One Interesting feature of it is The National Pirogov's Estate museum includes an important site known as the Pirogovs Church-Necropolis, which houses the preserved body of the renowned scientist.
+Later, as per his wishes, his wife Aleksandra was laid to rest there, followed by their eldest son.